-Your directors have the pleasure in presenting their 41st Annual Report together with the AuditedAccounts of the Company for the Year ended 31st March 2024.
+Your directors have the pleasure of presenting their 42nd Annual Report together with the AuditedAccounts of the Company for the Year ended 31st March 2025.

 Particulars